ciolcan9/Python-Analysis-of-Adidas-Sales/README.md

-# Python-Analysis-of-Adidas-Sales
-This is a Python analysis project (Proiect_Analiza_Python_Seller_Adidas.ipynb) that focuses on the sales performance of Adidas products, using the "Adidas Sales Dataset" from Kaggle.
+# This is a Python analysis team project (Proiect_Analiza_Python_Seller_Adidas.ipynb) investigating Adidas product sales performance.
+The purpose of the business is to provide an analysis of qualitative factors (retailer, city, category, date) influencing sales.
+The project involved data preprocessing, profit and profit margin analysis, and the use of Python libraries for predictions.
+The Python libraries used were pandas, numpy, matplotlib, seaborn, and scikit-learn.